What is a third party debt order?

 What happens when a creditor applies for a third party debt order?

-Your creditor will apply for something called an order to obtain information.
-This means they will be able to see if you have any savings that you are not releasing to them or if you are waiting on a payout, to pay your CCJ debts quicker.
+Your creditor will apply to the courts for an order to obtain information on your financial situation.
+This means they will be able to see if you have any savings that you are not releasing to them or if you are waiting on a payout (for example an insurance claim).

 You may have to attend a court hearing